kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. IgD mainly acts as opsonin
 	E. IgE is a polymeric immunoglobulin

-#### Answer: ?
+#### Answer: B. IgA is the only isotype that can pass through placenta - ?

 ### Q2.120
 Serial lactate determinations may be helpful in patients resuscitated from shock to assess the adequacy of therapies.

-Which of the following statements about lactate is true?
+Which of the following statements about _lactate_ is true?

 	A. The normal blood lactate concentration in unstressed patients is 2.5–3.5mmol/L
-	B. The cori cycle deals with conversion of glucose to lactate and vice versa
+	B. The cori cycle deals with conversion of glucose to lactate and vice versa - F
-	C. Lactate turnover in healthy resting humans is approximately 130mmol every 24 hours
+	C. Lactate turnover in healthy resting humans is approximately 130mmol every 24 hours - F
 	D. Lactate producers are the liver, kidneys and heart
 	E. Lactate is a by-product of glycogenolysis

-#### Answer: ?
+#### Answer: E. Lactate is a by-product of glycogenolysis - ?

 ===